What does a Surveillance Officer do?

 Responsibilities:

-- Monitor and analyze surveillance footage to identify suspicious activities and potential security threats.
+- Analyze surveillance data and footage to identify suspicious activities and potential security threats.

-- Maintain detailed records of surveillance activities and incidents.
+- Prepare detailed reports and documentation of surveillance activities and findings.

-- Collaborate with law enforcement agencies and other security personnel as needed.
+- Collaborate with law enforcement agencies and other security personnel to support investigative and operational activities.

 Qualifications

-- High school diploma or equivalent required; bachelor's degree in criminal justice, security management, or a related field preferred.
+- High school diploma or equivalent; bachelor's degree in criminal justice, security management, or a related field is preferred.

 - Strong analytical and problem-solving skills.